dk0m/NimHRS/README.md

 ## Features
 - Customization With Profiles.
 - Team Server Support (In The Future).
-- Simple & Clean Interface.
+- Simple & Clean Terminal Interface.